Victoria real estate market needs better mix of housing supply to help restore balance

 "The focus in our market and by all levels of government needs to be on opening up more supply," Sol notes.
 "Our inventory levels, though up from last year, are still too low to support a well-balanced market.
 A decade ago, we saw over 5,000 active listings in August.
 Another important piece of supply is the housing mix that is available.
 Most residential properties for sale in our market last month were single family homes - this type of property is generally at the top price point.
 Missing middle homes, such as townhomes and condos represented only 37.1% of listings for sale.
 Townhomes, which in my experience are what a lot of families hope to purchase, represented only 9.8% of the residential properties for sale.
 This imbalance in the mix of housing options means there is the potential for more price pressure on these types of properties because demand is concentrated at more attainable price points."

-The Multiple Listing Service® Home Price Index benchmark value for a single family home in the Victoria Core in November 2020 was $903,700.
-The benchmark value for the same home in November 2021 increased by 24.2 per cent to $1,122,600, a 1.7 per cent increase from the previous month of October.
-The MLS® HPI benchmark value for a condominium in the Victoria Core in November 2020 was $485,100, while the benchmark value for the same condominium in November 2021 increased by 15.6 per cent to $582,000, which is up from the July value of $578,000.
+The Multiple Listing Service® Home Price Index benchmark value for a single family home in the Victoria Core in August 2022 was $1,327,700.
+The benchmark value for the same home in August 2023 decreased by 0.3 per cent to $1,323,900, which is up from July's value of $1,318,800.
+The MLS® HPI benchmark value for a condominium in the Victoria Core area in August 2022 was $583,700, while the benchmark value for the same condominium in August 2023 decreased by 0.3 per cent to $582,000, which is up from the July value of $578,000.

 About the Victoria Real Estate Board - Founded in 1921, the Victoria Real Estate Board is a key player in the development of standards and innovative programs to enhance the professionalism of REALTORS®.
-The Victoria Real Estate Board represents 1,527 local Realtors.
+The Victoria Real Estate Board represents 1,649 local Realtors.
 If you are thinking about buying or selling a home, connect with your local Realtor for detailed information on the Victoria and area housing market.